milotruck-shin/FYP/README.md

 # Software
 ## Task scheduling
 The program is fully written in C using STM32HAL API with reference manual.
-Due to STM32G4 MCU only consisting of one processor unit, FreeRTOS is used to schedule the tasks.
+Due to STM32G4 MCU being a single-core processor, FreeRTOS is used to implement concurrency instead of parallelism.
 There are 4 main tasks in this program, each with different priority levels.

 | Task Name | Priority |
 |----------|--------|